dkiang/Nodes/lesson-notes.md

 # Quick summary
 Add nodes to the map, and build connections between them.
 Click **Find Path** to highlight the shortest path (using BFS) between two nodes.
 Double-tap any node to deactivate it.
 This illustrates the concept of fault tolerance within a network.

-In the classroom, this is a great getting-to-know you activity.
+In the classroom, this is a great getting-to-know-you activity.

 # Lesson Plan
 1. Have your students fill out an index card with their name at the top.